SudarshanaSRao/SudarshanaSRao.github.io/_pages/personal.md

 {% include base_path %}

-I enjoy traveling ✈️, hiking 🥾, playing cricket 🏏, reading the news 🗞️, and watching movies 🍿 and TV shows 📽️ in my free time.
+I enjoy traveling ✈️, hiking 🥾, playing cricket 🏏, reading the news 🗞️, and watching movies 🍿 & TV shows 📽️ in my free time.
 Hit me up if you want to play video games 🎮 with me!

-Scroll down to see cool pictures 😎 of me around the world:
+Scroll down 🖱️⬇️ to see cool pictures 😎 of me around the world:

 <img src="/images/WhatsApp Image 2024-05-26 at 19.32.02_180d4cf9.jpg" height="200">
 <img src="/images/WhatsApp Image 2024-05-26 at 19.32.03_2896198e.jpg" height="200">